randomp/Tipper/README.md

  * [x] Optional: Use locale specific currency and currency thousands separators.

 Additional user stories:
- * [x] Additional: Set rounding mode.
+ * [x] Additional: Round the amount.
+Set rounding mode.
 User can set no rounding, rounding up, and rounding down in Settings page.
  * [x] Additional: Add a "Feel Awesome" Button.
 By clicking that, it will randomly generate a tip rate between 20% and 30%.
+ * [x] Additional: Add a new new to show the amount divided by 2, 3, and 4 people.
+It will disappear when user enters and appear when user finishes entering.